GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/09-Design of a mini-training.md

 Use your concept map and adapt as needed
 {: .challenge}

-## Challenge 6 - Mini-training practice (20 min)
+>## Challenge 6 - Mini-training practice (20 min)
+>

-Split into groups of 3
+>Split into groups of 3
-1. Each will deliver their 3 minute session to the others
+>1.
+Each will deliver their 3 minute session to the others
-2. One person delivers the session
+>2.
+One person delivers the session
-3. One person records on the phone (optional)
+>3.
+One person records on the phone (optional)
-4. One person notes down feedback in real-time
+>4.
+One person notes down feedback in real-time
-5. You describe your own feedback (self-feedback) on your delivery
+>5.
+You describe your own feedback (self-feedback) on your delivery
-6. The other two provide feedback to the presenter
+>6.
+The other two provide feedback to the presenter
-7. Then rotate within the group (and restart from 1)
+>7.
+Then rotate within the group (and restart from 1)

 How to give feedback?